Quin NFN

 He released his debut commercial mixtape, 4Nun, on October 25, 2019.
 He released his second mixtape, Quincho, on March 27, 2020.
-He released his third mixtape, Never on Time, on March 17, 2023.
+He released his debut studio album, Never on Time, on March 17, 2023.

 Early life

 Quinlan McAfee was born in Austin, Texas, on January 18, 2001.
 He started rhyming and writing rap songs at six years old.
 As stated in interviews, he cites Lil Wayne as "the first inspiration to basically make me wanna rap."
 He has also said that rapper Young Pappy inspired him "to get in the studio and talk shit."
 The first album he purchased was Lil Wayne's Tha Carter III.

 Career

 2016-2017: Early fame and debut EP

 According to McAfee, he did not start recording music until the end of 2016.
 By that time, he started gaining attention in his hometown of Austin, Texas.
 However, his first hit song did not come until he released the single "Game Time Pt.
 2" in August 2017.
 He followed this up with the releases of songs such as "Gang Shit", "Revenge", and "Lil Gangsta", with the former two being featured on his debut EP Stain or Starve.